 Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development

 Animal husbandry Accepted

 Park

 Sales office

 Telecommunications facility

 Landing Editor's note-Landings are regulated as prescribed tidal works under the Coastal Protection and Management Act

 Major electricity infrastructure Accepted

 Substation Utility installation If undertaken by a public sector entity

-Cumy metamation Accepted
+- Accepted

 Dwelling house Caretaker's accommodation Dwelling unit If no more than one dwelling of any kind on the lot Note-A dwelling house containing a secondary dwelling will still be taken to be one dwelling for the purposes of this assessment trigger.

-Cramina Accepted
+Cronning Accepted

 Cropping If not forestry for wood production

 Accepted

 If not a cattery or kennel

 Code assessment

-Animal keeping If a cottony or kennel Emerging community zone code Healthy waters code Infrastructure works code
+Animal keeping Emerging community zone code Healthy waters code

-If a cattery or kennel Landscape code
+If a cattery or kennel Infrastructure works code

+, Landscape code

 Transport, servicing, access and parking code

 Accepted subject to requirements

 Home-based business Editor's note-Unless otherwise specified, d requirements will become code assessable outcome.
 However, it will only be assessable performance outcome (refer section 5.3.3 (2) when not complying with an acceptable e against the corresponding

 Home-based business code

 Accepted subject to requirement s

-Roadside stall Editor's note-Unless otherwise specified, development that is accepted subject to requirements will become code assessable when not complying with an acceptable outcome.
+Roadside stall Editor's note-Unless otherwise specified, development that is accepted subject requirements will become code assessable when not complying with an accept outcome.
 However, it will only be assessable against the corresponding performance outcome (refer section 5.3.3 (2)).

-Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Emerging community zone code Code-assessment Community care centre Community use Emerging community zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Impact assessment e and not meeting the description development and assessment The planning scheme
+Use Categories of development and assessment Assessment benchmarks for assessable development and requirements for accepted development Emerging community zone code Code-assessment Community care centre Community use Emerging community zone code Healthy waters code Infrastructure works code Landscape code Transport, servicing, access and parking code Impact assessment Any other use not listed in this table.
+Any use listed in this table and not meeting the description listed in the categories of development and assessment column.
+Any other undefined use.
+The planning scheme